Balluff-BVS/BVSToolBox/Measure/MeasureRectangle/README.md

 Rectangular contours used to measure the region.

-Red pointer showing rectangle which parameters are currently displayed as output.
+**measure_rectangle.hdev** returns red pointer showing rectangle which parameters are currently returned as output.
 User may switch between regions by changing *rectangle_to_measure* parameter.
+It returns all possible parameters of one of measured regions only.

+**measure_rectangle_return_array.hdev** returns arrays with all possible parameters of all measured regions.

+Measured parameters:

 **center_y, center_x** - coordinates of the center of rectangle